dsj7419/python-learning-by-projects/07-regular-expressions/README.md

 - [W3Schools: Python RegEx](https://www.w3schools.com/python/python_regex.asp)
 - [Real Python: Regular Expressions: Regex in Python](https://realpython.com/regex-python/)

-Feel free to explore and dive deep - regular expressions are a vast topic and there's always more to learn!
+Dive in and explore further.
+The world of regular expressions offers a plethora of patterns, techniques, and applications just waiting to be discovered!

 ---
 Happy Coding! 🚀